We work collaboratively on many projects with all levels of government and industry.

 The Centres are a Federal Government initiative to solve industry problems, while also improving competitiveness and sustainability.
 This is achieved through collaborations between industry, research and community sectors.

-CSU involvement in CRCs
+Charles Sturt University involvement in CRCs

 We are currently part of 3 CRCs: